girlscript/winter-of-contributing/JavaScript/Topics/Regular_Expressions/README.md

 let reg = RegExp("x+", "g");
 ```

-There are many functions in JavaScript which helps to check the validity of the regular expression, such as `match()`, `matchAll()`, etc.
+There are many functions in JavaScript which helps to check the validity of the regular expression, such as `match()`, `replace()`, etc.

 <br>